hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 victimizations relative to the number of victims of a particular crime if a perpetrator is not stopped and is allowed to repeat the act on the same victim.

+We can look at victimizations per victim for each type of violent crime to see how often a victim is repeatedly victimized (data from [page 2][ncvs2] and [page 5][ncvs5]) :

+{% highlight js %}
+Victimizations per Victim 2014

+equation
+victimizations / victims = victimizations per victim

+Rape and Sexual Assault
+284,350 / 150,420     =  ~1.890

+Robbery
+664,210 / 435,830     =  ~1.524

+Aggravated Assault
+1,092,090 / 681,280   =  ~1.603

+Simple Assault
+3,318,920 / 1,842,100 =  ~1.802

+{% endhighlight %}

+Rape and sexual assault does have a slightly above average number of victims repeatedly being victimized, with robbery being the least likely crime to repeatedly experience.
+This does not show how many people are affected per crime incident, but it does show that victimizations of rape, sexual assault, and simple assault affect a more concentrated group of victims, relative to robbery and aggravated assault.
+It is possible that these crimes are more easily repeated on victims.

 Be careful of what you read, hear, and believe.

 [ncvs-trend-tool]: http://www.bjs.gov/index.cfm?ty=nvat